-In this industrial landscape the visitor following the brown tourist signs to Culross Palace and Abbey is probably not expecting anything very special from the village itself.
+In this post-industrial landscape the visitor following the brown tourist signs to Culross Palace and Abbey is probably not expecting anything very special from the village itself.
 Which is why what you find such a shock.
 Because in Culross you find the nearest thing to a 16th century time capsule anywhere in Scotland.
 It's as if much of the core of the village was simply frozen in time.
 This effect is no accident, and what you see today is in large measure the result of the work of the National Trust for Scotland over a period of more than seventy years.

 Highlights include the 1597 Palace, restored to its original mustard yellow render and wooden shuttered condition.
 It was actually more the local landowner's hall and dwelling, and still has a range of accompanying outbuildings and a "hanging garden" with wicker fences leading up the slope behind.
 And on the hillside above the village are the remains of Culross Abbey.